dbrac/k8s-cluster-build/packer/readme.md

 ### Building a Custom Image

-Review the packer file [ubuntu_20.04.pkr.hcl](ubuntu_20.04.pkr.hcl).
-This is the template where you tell packer what to build.
-It uses
+Review the packer file [ubuntu_20.04.pkr.hcl](ubuntu_20.04.pkr.hcl) which is an HCL template where add your scripts for packer to run.
-HCL syntax which will look familiar if you've worked with other hashicorp solutions.
-I've included an example showing how to pull files from github and from your local repo.
+It will look familiar if you've used other hashicorp solutions.
+I've included an example including how to pull files from your local repo.

 Run the following play which requires that you have already set up a KVM  server and updated the inv/hosts.yaml file with its IP address.